Managing your GAIC liability

 GAIC Hardship Relief Board

 The person liable to pay the GAIC must lodge a written application for relief.
-The application form is available from the Victorian Planning Authority (VPA) and must be lodged the VPA or us.
-It must be made before the day on which the GAIC is payable, which is three months after the liability arises.
+The application form is available from the Victorian Planning Authority (VPA) and must be lodged with the VPA or us.
+All applications must be made before the day on which the GAIC is due and payable.

 Relief granted for exceptional circumstances

-In exceptional circumstances, the Governor in Council may, on a recommendation from the Minister, grant a reduction of, or exemption from, GAIC.
+In exceptional circumstances, the Governor in Council may, on the Minister's recommendation, grant a reduction of, or exemption from, GAIC.

 If either is granted, the Governor in Council will issue a notice of reduction or exemption and may specify conditions in respect of that reduction or exemption.